-Figure 12 shows the distribution of fishing effort leading to extraction of fish of three target species, and harbour porpoise prey species (cod, herring and sprat) for the Kattegat, Belt Seas, Western Baltic and Baltic Proper.
+Figure 10.4 shows the distribution of extraction of fish of three target species, and harbour porpoise prey species (cod, herring and sprat) for the Kattegat, Belt Seas, Western Baltic and Baltic Proper.

-Figure 12.
+Figure 10.4.
 Spatial distribution of commercial landings of cod, herring and sprat in the Baltic Sea (Source: HELCOM, 2018a)